EHR Optimization vs Replacement

 If staff are using workarounds, skipping steps, or relying on memory, the system may not be the first problem to solve.
 Practices often replace software when the real breakdown lives in role clarity, task ownership, or inconsistent training.
 In those cases, practice operations support and a workflow review create more value than a rushed system switch.

-Can the current system support cleaner workflows with better design?
+Can the current system support less reworks with better design?

 Many EHR and PM environments improve significantly when templates, handoffs, reporting views, and staff expectations are redesigned.
 That is what EHR workflow optimization means in practice: not defending a bad tool, but making a realistic assessment of whether the current environment can be made workable enough to support the team and the revenue cycle.